KaTeX/KaTeX/README.md

 Math on the page can be automatically rendered using the auto-render extension.
 See [the Auto-render README](contrib/auto-render/README.md) for more information.

+### Font size and lengths

+KaTeX uses the CSS <em>em</em> unit to render all lengths, so everything scales according to the CSS <code>font-size</code> that you use on the output KaTeX element.
+Internally, KaTeX imagines that the base font size (1em) is 10pt (the default in LaTeX), and all LaTeX lengths are defined relative to that assumption.
+For example, <code>\arraycolsep</code> defaults to 5pt in LaTeX, which translates to 0.5em in CSS (because 1em = 10pt).
+Similarly, if you specify a length using LaTeX absolute units, such as <code>\rule{1cm}{1pt}</code>, it gets converted into the equivalent number of ems assuming a 10pt font, which will end up getting scaled according to your font size.

 ## Contributing

 See [CONTRIBUTING.md](CONTRIBUTING.md)